• Start Here!

 You are going to roll the long end, so you will want to roll out a rectangle wide enough to roll up and create that swirl~

-Once you have a nice rectangle, melt 3 tbsp butter.
-Brush it all over the dough with a pastry brush.
+Once you have a nice rectangle, melt 3 tablespoons of butter.
+Brush the melted butter all over the dough with a pastry brush.
 Leave a very small amount of butter to use to seal the cinnamon rolls.

 Take 1 cup of brown sugar and 1/2 tbsp (or more if you like cinnamon and make a layer over the entire rectangle, all the way to the edges.